indygreg/collectd-carbon/README.md

 normalized to around 1000 (100 per each second).
 RRD, by contrast, would normalize values to around 100.
 If graphed, the values should form the same shapes, but off by a scale of 10:1.

+If *DeriveIntervals* is configured, the actual time-derivative betwen the values is stored.
+This results in CPU plugin results that are normalized to around 100 (like RRD).

 # Collectd Python Write Callback Bug